• Home

 It is obvious here that Jesus could not have proceeded with His course of action if John would not have allowed Him to do so.
 “Permit it to be so now”, here Jesus is asking John’s permission to unfold a righteous and meaningful intention, and happily John allowed Him.
 That’s the way the narrative goes.
 But what if John would not have allowed Jesus to actualize His course of action, i.e., what if John would have refused to baptize Jesus.
 Obviously, Jesus could not have forced it out of him.

 What I am saying is that this little story highlights the value and responsibility of human life in relation to the Christian Life; and this duality bears on you and me because we, as John, can be tempted to prevent God from a meaningful course of action, and this, for one reason or another.
-The fact is God is not playing a game of chess.
-God’s eternal purpose amounts to an interlacement of divinity and humanity, and this is where our interference in the divine plan becomes serious, not so much for God, for His eternal purpose will proceed forward one way or another, but for us individuals.
+The fact is, God is not playing a game of chess.
+His eternal purpose amounts to an interlacement of divinity and humanity, and this is where our interference in the divine plan becomes serious, not so much for God, for His eternal purpose will proceed forward one way or another, but for us individuals.
 Happily, John was wise enough to yield to the higher Mind, but are we?
 That’s the question I want to bring up-front.

 The need of collaborators